lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## Admin site

--   For the URL it comes as part of your tenant routing scheme
+-   For the URL it comes as part of your tenant routing scheme.
 -   For adjusting the models that are available to edit, you might need to create a custom admin site.

 ---